mixbytes/tank/docs/guide/README.md

 The example can be found at [docs/testcase_example.yml](../testcase_example.yml).

-Principal testcase contents are a current blockchain binding name and configuration of instances.
+Principal testcase contents are a current blockchain binding name and the configuration of instances.

 #### Blockchain binding